jaantollander/masters-thesis/content/21_puhti.md

 The *Puhti* cluster has various *service nodes* and 1002 *compute nodes* as seen in Table \ref{tab:puhti-nodes}.
 The services nodes consist of *utility nodes* for development and administration, *login nodes* for users to log in to the system, and MDS and OSS nodes for the Lustre file system.
-The compute nodes consist of 922 *CPU nodes* and 80 *GPU nodes*.
+The compute nodes consist of 922 CPU nodes and 80 GPU nodes.
-Each login and compute node consists of two *Intel Xeon Gold 6230* CPUs with 20 cores and 2.1 GHz base frequency.
+Each login and compute node consists of two Intel Xeon Gold 6230 Central Processing Units (CPUs) with 20 cores and 2.1 GHz base frequency.
-In addition to CPUs, each GPU node has four *Nvidia Volta V100* GPUs, and each GPU has 36 GiB of GPU memory.
+In addition to CPUs, each GPU node has four Nvidia Volta V100 Graphical Processing Units (GPUs), and each GPU has 36 GiB of GPU memory.
-We type nodes based on how much memory (RAM) and *fast local storage* they contain and whether they contain GPUs.
+We type nodes based on how much Random-access Memory (RAM) and *fast local storage* they contain and whether they contain GPUs.
-Fast local storage is a Solid State Disk (SSD) attached to the node via *Non-Volatile Memory Express (NVMe)* for processes to perform I/O intensive work instead of relying on the global storage from the Lustre file system.
+Fast local storage is a Solid State Disk (SSD) attached to the node via Non-Volatile Memory Express (NVMe) for processes to perform I/O intensive work instead of relying on the global storage from the Lustre file system.
 [@docs-csc]

 The global storage on Puhti consists of a Lustre parallel file system, introduced in Section \ref{lustre-parallel-file-system}, with two virtualized MDSs and eight virtualized OSSs with an SFA18KE controller.
-At the time of writing, Puhti has Lustre version 2.12.6 from *DataDirect Networks (DDN)*.
+At the time of writing, Puhti has Lustre version 2.12.6 from DataDirect Networks (DDN).
 Each MDS has two MDTs connected to 20 of 800 GB NVMe, and each OSS has three OSTs connected to 704 of 10 TB SAS HDD.
 The total storage capacity of the file system is 4.8 PBs since part of the total capacity is reserved for redundancy.

 The cluster connects nodes via a network with a fat-tree topology.
 In the network, each node connects to all L1 switches, and each L1 switch connects to all L2 switches.
-The connections use *Mellanox HDR InfiniBand* (100 Gb/s IB HDR100).
+The connections use Mellanox HDR InfiniBand (100 Gb/s IB HDR100).
 The network has a total of 28 L1 switches and 12 L2 switches.
 Figure \ref{fig:puhti-network} shows a simplified, high-level overview of the network.